 1. Maximize Your Resale Value

-Besides the fact that living in a well-designed home will make things infinitely more comfortable for you, taking the steps to give your home warmth and continuity will pay off in the long run–big time.
-If your home is pleasing to the eye, potential buyers will be more likely to feel excited when they envision themselves there.
+Besides the fact that living in a well-designed home will make things infinitely more comfortable for you, taking the steps to give your home warmth and continuity will pay off in the long run.
+Big time.
+It’s simple, really.
+If your home is pleasing to the eye, potential buyers will be more likely to feel excited when they envision themselves living there.
+We all know the feeling.
 You’ll have more showings, more offers, and a faster turnaround time when you need to sell.

-Paying attention to the early details can make things a lot easier for you later on.
-Rather than scrambling to “stage” your home at the last minute, innately good design speaks for itself and leaves a much stronger impression.
+Paying attention to design details early will make things a lot easier for you later on in the selling process.
+Rather than scrambling to “stage” your home at the last minute, carefully planned and innately good design speaks for itself — and it leaves a much stronger impression.